hhueber/IDHEAP-Datahub/docs/webapp_install.md

 - COOKIE_SAMESITE: Forbid sending cookies via cross-origin requests, can be `lax`, `strict`, `none`; default `lax`.
     - Should be `strict` in prod!

-## Use
+## Quick start

 You need two separate terminal, one for the backend, the other for the frontend.

+For each terminal:
-First, make sure the .venv is activated: `source ./venv/bin/activate`.
+1. Make sure the `.venv/` is activated.
+    - `source ./venv/bin/activate`
+2. Export the `.env`.
+    - `source .env`

 Then, in the root folder:
-- Backend: `PYTHONPATH=backend .venv/bin/python -m uvicorn app.main:app --host 0.0.0.0 --port 8642 --reload --env-file .env`.
+- Backend: `PYTHONPATH=backend .venv/bin/python -m uvicorn app.main:app --host $BACKEND_HOST --port $BACKEND_PORT --reload --env-file .env`
-- Frontend: `npm --prefix frontend run dev -- --host 0.0.0.0 --port 3210`.
+- Frontend: `npm --prefix frontend run dev -- --host $FRONTEND_HOST --port $FRONTEND_PORT`

 Use Ctrl+C to kill if needed.